Step 4: Case Synthesis

 linked

-Originally held that it was unethical for an engineer to seal plans not personally prepared or checked in detail; the current case modifies this to hold that sealing is ethical as long as plans are checked and reviewed in some detail by the engineer.
+Originally held that it was unethical for an engineer to seal plans not personally prepared or checked in detail; clarified in the current case to allow sealing of plans prepared by others under the engineer's direction as long as those plans were checked and reviewed in some detail.

 2C: Questions & Conclusions 18 26